SciML/NeuralPDE.jl/docs/src/tutorials/integro_diff.md

 \int_{0}^{t}u(x)dx
 ```

-where x is variable of integral and t is variable of integro differential equation,
+where x is variable of integral and t is variable of integro-differential equation,

 is defined as